 2 3 Pull Down (aka: Three-two Pulldown)

 A process used to convert material from film to interlaced NTSC display rates, from 24 to 29.97 frames per second.
 This is done by duplicating fields, 2 from one frame and then 3 from the next frame or vice-a-versa.

 Refers to the resolution of the video content.
 4K can mean a variety of different actual resolutions, although all are over 7 million pixels in their display.
-Example resolutions include 4,096 x 2,160 and 3,840 x 2,160, with the latter being the recommended resolution at IBM Cloud Video.
+Example resolutions include 4,096 x 2,160 and 3,840 x 2,160, with the latter being the recommended resolution at IBM Watson Media.
 Read more on 4K streaming video.

 608 Captions (aka: line 21 captions, EIA-608, CEA-608)

 These captions contain white text against a black box that surrounds the text.
 It appears on top of video content, in the lower portion of the screen, and has support for four caption tracks.
 Read more on CEA-608 captions.